panacotar/blog/_posts/2024-09-02-fix-the-n-1-query-in-rails.md

 ### The case of nested associations
 What happens if we need to access data from a nested association?
-Let's say each dogs `has_many` toys, and we want to print the number of toys for each dog.
+Let's say each dog `has_many` toys, and we want to print the number of toys for each dog.
-If we simply call `dog.toys.size` will eager load the records for dogs together with users, but will lazy load the ones for toys.
+If we simply add a call `dog.toys.size` will eager load the records for dogs together with users, but will lazy load the ones for toys.
 ```sh
 # rails c
 User.includes(:dogs).all.each { |u| u.dogs.each { |d| puts d.toys.size } };nil